 As many free-run egg yolks as you want to preserve

-01. Take a non-reactive container—a glass casserole dish is good for this—and cover the bottom of the dish with a deep layer (about 3 inches/7.5 cm) of your preferred salt mixture.
+01. Take a non-reactive container — a glass casserole dish is good for this — and cover the bottom of the dish with a deep layer (about 3 inches/7.5 cm) of your preferred salt mixture.
 You can use only salt, or a 60:40 sugar to salt blend.
-Get a little creative and use a bit of truffle salt, chili- or herb-infused salt, or even a smoked salt.
+Get a little creative and use a bit of truffle salt, chilli- or herb-infused salt, or even a smoked salt.
 Or how about vanilla sugar?

 02. Use the back of a teaspoon to make little depressions for the yolks to sit in.
 Separate as many eggs as you want to cure, placing each yolk in its own dish, then very gingerly tip the yolks out of their dishes and into the indents in the salt.
 Cover with another deep layer of your salt mixture and place them in the fridge, uncovered, for about 7 days.